-- District Tournaments: At the discretion of the district manager, pep bands, dance teams, drill teams, etc., 1 from participating schools may be invited to perform for district basketball tournaments.
+- 1. District Tournaments: At the discretion of the district manager, pep bands, dance teams, drill teams, etc., from participating schools may be invited to perform for district basketball tournaments.
 Should the manager choose to do so, the following procedure shall be followed. - a.
 Bands The district manager may invite, through the school principal, bands to perform for specific evenings of the tournament.
 As there may be more bands that would want to perform than opportunities, bands will be selected on a first come, first serve basis.
 The band will perform at specified times which may include half-time, and before and after each game of the session.
 Bands may not come to perform only for the games in which their team plays.
 The participating band for the evening must remain neutral for their performance.
-The purpose for their performance is to provide entertainment and not to provide a competitive advantage for any team. - Dance Teams, etc. The district manager may also invite, through the school principal, school b. performing groups to perform at half-time of each game.
+The purpose for their performance is to provide entertainment and not to provide a competitive advantage for any team. - b.
+Dance Teams The district manager may also invite, through the school principal, school performing groups to perform at half-time of each game.
 If so, groups will be invited to perform for the half-time of the game in which their school is participating.
 If both schools involved in the game have a group performing, each group will be allowed a maximum of 3 minutes (including entrance to and exit from the floor) performance time.
-If only one school accepts the invitation to perform, that group will be allowed up to 6 minutes performance time (including entry to and exit from the floor). - Admission for bands and performing groups shall be free for actual participants and coaches/directors c. for the evenings that they perform.
+If only one school accepts the invitation to perform, that group will be allowed up to 6 minutes performance time (including entry to and exit from the floor). - c.
+Admission for bands and performing groups shall be free for actual participants and coaches/directors for the evenings that they perform.
 Actual participants will be admitted as a group with their coach/director. - d.
 If the district manager does not invite performing groups and bands, schools shall not contact the manager and request permission to bring a performing group and/or band.
-If the manager does not invite all schools involved in the tournament, there shall be no performing groups and/or bands at the tournament (including groups from the host site). - 2.
-Sectional/Quarterfinal Games: Bands and other performing groups will not be allowed to perform at these games.
+If the manager does not invite all schools involved in the tournament, there shall be no performing groups and/or bands at the tournament (including groups from the host site). - Sectional/Quarterfinal Games: Bands and other performing groups will not be allowed to perform at these games.

-SIDELINE CHEER TEAMS: D
+D. SIDELINE CHEER TEAMS:

-- BASKETBALL, VOLLEYBALL, AND WRESTLING POLICIES: - a.
-Refer to MSHSAA Guidelines for Fan/Spectator Support Items (Section 1) for all sports. - b.
-To ensure that all fans attending the activity have an unobstructed view, the audience should remain seated during the contest.
-For basketball and volleyball districts, sectionals and guarterfinals please refer to the Board Policy on Continuous Standing. - ADMITTANCE POLICY FOR STATE TOURNAMENTS: Sideline cheerleaders will be admitted, at no 2. charge, to each session in which their team participates, provided the team is in uniform and their coach must be present with the group as they enter through the pass gate.
+- 1. BASKETBALL, VOLLEYBALL, AND WRESTLING POLICIES: - a.
+Refer to MSHSAA Guidelines for Fan/Spectator Support Items (Section 1) for all sports. - For basketball and volleyball districts, sectionals and quarterfinals please refer to the Board Policy on Continuous Standing. - ADMITTANCE POLICY FOR STATE TOURNAMENTS: Sideline cheerleaders will be admitted, at no charge, to each session in which their team participates, provided the team is in uniform and their coach must be present with the group as they enter through the pass gate.
 SPECIFIC SPORTS DO REQUIRE PASSES FOR ADMITTANCE. - a.
 NOTE: See the following table for the number of sideline cheerleaders to be admitted at no charge.) - b.
 Each sport is specific in relation to the number of sideline cheerleaders allowed, in uniform, to enter the event with no charge, (Passes as required).
 The maximum number per sport is indicated in the following table.
 If special provisions exist between levels of play i.e., sectional level to state level, these differences are listed in the table. - c.
 Bus Driver's: Sideline cheer bus drivers must have a ticket from the school's allotment.